Shivsay/portfolio-site/README.md

 - `python host.py`
 - `python delete_host.py`

+To get the endpoint open the AWS S3 console, go to `Properties` tab in your bucket, scroll to the bottom and find the `Static Website hosting` section to get the url.

 ## Updation guide

 In both the scripts the file's are added individually.
 If you need to add other resources, you'll need to modify the script accordingly.